LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/chat-post-survey.md

 ### Invocation Errors

-If there is any error during the invocation, the email wont be sent , (there is no reatry mechanims for this integration)
+If there is any error during the invocation, the email wont be sent , (there is no retry mechanissm for this integration)

 ### Payload Details